 - This exchange:

-- Ray teaches Hancock the importance of saying "Good job", so Hancock spends much of the scene saying "Good job" really, really awkwardly to members of the police, who just stare at him in shock.
+- Ray teaches Hancock the importance of saying "Good job", so Hancock spends much of the scene saying "Good job" really, really awkwardly to the cops, who just stare at him in shock.

 - "Homo.
 Homo in red.
 Norwegian homo."